-ARG is a multidisciplinary team of clinicians, physicists, radiation biologists, radiographers and physiologists whose remit is to research, initiate and develop new and advanced radiation treatments using basic laboratory research, pre-clinical studies and clinical treatments.
+The Advanced Radiotherapy Group (ARG) is a multidisciplinary team of clinicians, physicists, radiation biologists, radiographers and physiologists who remit is to research, initiate and develop new and advanced radiation treatments encompassing basic laboratory research, pre-clinical studies and clinical delivery.

-The objective of the Advanced Radiotherapy Group is to maximise our input into Radiation Oncology Research and Development by:
+The objectives of the Advanced Radiotherapy Group are to maximise our input into Radiation Oncology Research and Development by:

 - Developing new collaborative research programmes in Advanced Radiotherapies;